 Local Port - This is the port number assigned to the iServer's serial port for the purpose of TCP, UDP, or ModbusTCP connection.
-Any number between 500 and 9999 can be used with the exceptions of 1000 and 2002 which are reserved by the iServer for other purposes (port 1000 is described in the previous Section 3.6 TCP Port (Socket) Number and port 2002 is the iServer's Telnet console port).
+Any number between 500 and 9999 can be used with the exceptions of 1000 and 2002 which are reserved by the iServer for other purposes (port 1000 is described in the previous section and port 2002 is the iServer's Telnet console port).
 The default is 2000.

 Port number 502 is the default port number for Modbus/TCP protocol.

-If Modbus/TCP is enabled in the iServer, it's then suggested to use port 502 for the iServer's Local Port unless your host software that supports Modbus/TCP indicates otherwise.
+If Modbus/TCP is enabled in the iServer, set port 502 as the iServer's Local Port.